ads8046/diversio-frontend-exercise/README.md

 was not done using `response.status()` like you would in case of handling a real API calls and I just logged them to the console for the simplicity of this exercise.

-7. To handle real API calls, I would use Promise coupled with async/await functions and implement retries.
+7. To handle real API calls, I would use Promises coupled with async/await functions and implement retries.
 I usually like to implement retries to the server using exponential backoff to exponentially increase the time a server has to fulfill a failed/timed-out request and return a response body until a set time threshold is met.
 At production level, using middleware services like Amazon SQS queues can help reduce the strain on servers when